 CENIBRA procures approx. 15% of its wood materials from small farmers outside from own forests.
 CENIBRA's long-term partnership with Brazilian farmers allows it to integrate local communities into its forestry operations, creating jobs and income, improving quality of life, and contributing to environmental protection and rural development.
 It can also reduce land concentration, enable community activities, and create and diversify income-generating opportunities for farmers.

 This program brings resources to the municipality, promotes compliance with applicable laws and workers' rights, and strengthens neighborhood and community relations.
 In 2023, 568 farmers participated in the program through 1,011 contracts.
-A total of 18,159 hectares of plantations enrolled in the program are verified by CENIBRA as meeting the criteria for FSC™ controlled wood, including no conversion of natural ecosystems and no illegal logging in the past five years.
+A total of 18,159 hectares of plantations enrolled in the program are verified by CENIBRA as meeting the criteria for controlled wood as defined in forest certification schemes, including no conversion of natural ecosystems and no illegal logging in the past five years.

 In March 2018, the Oji Group completed its registration as a Class-1 and Class-2 Registered Wood-Related Business Operator, which is stipulated in the Act on Promoting the Distribution and Use of Legally Harvested Wood (commonly known as the “Clean Wood Law”)*1 that came into force in May 2017.
 When we procure wood raw materials or biomass fuels in the future, we will verify the legality of the procurement by conducting due diligence to prove the legality*2 by working together with the Japan Paper Association.